EyalYe/UsainWolt/src/Server/API Documintation.md

 ### Image Handling

-- Images are uploaded and retrieved using specific endpoints.
+- Images are uploaded and retrieved using specific endpoints like `uploadProfilePicture` and `getImage`.
-- Image data is encoded in Base64 when being sent as part of JSON responses.
+- Image data is encoded in Base64 format in JSON responses.
-- Image paths are relative to the server's image directories, such as `profile_pictures/` or `menu

-_item_images/`.

----

 ### Error Handling

-- All requests must include valid parameters; otherwise, the server will return an error response.
+- All requests must include valid parameters, or the server will return an error.
 - Example error response:
   ```json
   {